 Whether you’re in the Big Apple to catch a Broadway show, explore Central Park’s movie-famous greenery, or check out the nation’s finest collection of museums, the concrete jungle that is New York has something for everyone.

 So, what are you waiting for?
 Check out the best places to visit in New York City and start planning your next adventure!

 Easily the world’s most famous park, New York City’s Central Park spans over 800 acres, is skirted by skyscrapers on all sides, and is a top spot to spend an afternoon no matter the season (yep, even in winter, this natural oasis is stunning).

-While there are countless activities on offer here (just to name a few: Turtle Lake, Central Park Zoo, check out Shakespeare in the Park, snap some selfies at the architecturally brilliant Bethesda Terrace and Fountains, or grab a cheeky souvenir or hot dog) a simple stroll or bike ride around one of the pathways — whether solo or as part of a guided tour — takes in non-stop beautiful sights of the city skyline;
+While there are countless activities on offer in Central Park (just to name a few: Turtle Lake, Central Park Zoo, check out Shakespeare in the Park, snap some selfies at the architecturally brilliant Bethesda Terrace and Fountains, or grab a cheeky souvenir or hot dog) a simple stroll or bike ride around one of the pathways — whether solo or as part of a guided tour — takes in non-stop beautiful sights of the city skyline.

 Deserving of its own mention, Belvedere Castle (which houses Central Park’s official weather station) sits atop Vista Rock and offers not only a rich slice of history but some seriously breathtaking views too.